 In order to continue with your application for Creative Writing – Fiction, Creative NonFiction, Poetry, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This contains all information to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This contains all information to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

-Applicants are required to submit their work-in-progress, a writing sample of no more than 15 pages, and a cover letter.
+Applicants are required to submit their work-in-progress form, a writing sample of no more than 15 pages, and a cover letter.

 i.
 Work-in-Progress Form

 ii.
 Writing Sample

 Applicants must submit a sample of their writing that is no more than 15 pages in length.
 The manuscript must be prepared according to professional standards: double-spaced, and with name, title, and page number on each page.

 Applicants must submit a cover letter describing their project and writing experience, as well as any relevant life experience.